Look Up Kern County Public Records for Free: Search Anyone

 Traffic661.868.2382

-Retrieve Warrant Data Through the State of California Department of Justice— The State of California Department of Justice provides the ability to run personal review criminal history background checks.9 These are fingerprint-based and cost $25.00, and information on warrants is contained in this data.
+These are fingerprint-based and cost $25.00, and information on warrants is contained in this data.
 The process for doing these checks is discussed below; it should be noted these cannot be done for someone else but only for the owner of the record.

-Acquire Information on Warrants From the FBI— The Federal Bureau of Investigation (FBI) has a roster of most wanted fugitives at a national level whose mugshots, rewards, and personal data are displayed.10
+Acquire Information on Warrants From the FBI— The Federal Bureau of Investigation (FBI) has a roster of Most Wanted Fugitives at a national level whose mugshots, rewards, and personal data are displayed.10

 Probation is under the jurisdiction of the County of Kern – Probation Department Adult Supervision.
 Offenders granted probation are privileged because probation is the suspension of a convicted offender’s prison or jail sentence in which they are released back into the community under court-imposed conditions.